YourePrettyGood/PseudoreferencePipeline/README.md

 	* Most often, this is because you forgot to wrap your reference FASTA, so go back and wrap it, run `indexDictFai.sh`, and then stick the name of the wrapped FASTA in your metadata file, and it should work
 	* Alternatively, this may be due to your FASTQ having PHRED+64 encoded quality scores.
 If this is the case, rerun `IR` with the `misencoded` option
 	* If the error has something to do with zero-length read stored in the BAM, you may have trimmed your reads in such a way as to produce 0-length reads (and not throw them out)
+	* If GATK errors saying "Could not find walker with name: RealignerTargetCreator", then you need to put the path to Java 8 in your `PATH` environment variable, as you are probably using Java 11 or newer.
+Thanks to Clair Han for reporting and resolving this issue.

 1. GATK HaplotypeCaller
         * Occasionally, you may get an error about a read in the active region not being found in the BAM.
 This is typically due to multi-threading bugs in HaplotypeCaller, so try running with a different number of cores, or if you can afford it, run single-threaded.
 A single-threaded run should be almost guaranteed to fix this problem.